EsaMohammed/FaceDetector/README.md

 # FaceDetector

-First clone or download project from thr github.
+First clone or download project from the github.

 open the project in Android studio and sync gradle files once.